jheyman/blog/pages/WirelessWaterMeter/index.md

 ### Introduction

-There were several options to consider:<br><br>
+There were several options to consider:<br>

 * **replacing the existing meter** with a new one equipped with data transmission capability: such meters are expensive, and must generally be associated to even more expensive data acquisition/transmission systems.
-Also, it requires replacing the original water meter, which I am pretty sure my water company would not allow.<br><br>
+Also, it requires replacing the original water meter, which I am pretty sure my water company would not allow.<br>
-* **buying the sensor add-on** specifically designed to go with my model of water meter ("HRI pulse unit" for Sensus 620): not intrusive, it plugs on top of the original meter, it is however expensive and requires a specific proprietary data acquisition system to read the data.<br><br>
+* **buying the sensor add-on** specifically designed to go with my model of water meter ("HRI pulse unit" for Sensus 620): not intrusive, it plugs on top of the original meter, it is however expensive and requires a specific proprietary data acquisition system to read the data.<br>
 * **building a custom readout device**, attached where the proprietary add-on is supposed to go: I used this project as an opportunity to experiment with wireless sensors, especially after discovering a ton of interesting usecases on the [mysensors.org](http://mysensors.org) site.
-Results are detailed below.<br><br>
+Results are detailed below.<br>

 ### Existing installation